Hapag-Lloyd/rackspace-aws-login/README.md

 Execute `aws_login` on the command line.
 The first time, the script creates a file in `$HOME/config/rackspace-aws-login/aws_accounts.json` caching your accounts.
 Remove the file to reset the accounts.

+In case the script retrieves the credentials from Rackspace, it asks for the Rackspace username and API key.
+Check your Rackspace account to set up the API key.

 ```bash
 # place this in your .bash_profile